broadinstitute/gnomad_qc/gnomad_qc/v4/annotations/README.md

 ## CADD

-CADD (Rentzsch et al., Nucleic Acids Research, 2018), a score predicting deleteriousness for both SNVs and indels.
-Listed on the browser are the CADD Phred scores, which range from 1 to 99, based on the rank of each variant relative to all possible 8.6 billion substitutions in the human reference genome.
+CADD (Rentzsch et al., Nucleic Acids Research, 2018), is a score predicting deleteriousness for both SNVs and indels.
+The gnomAD browser displays the CADD Phred scores, which range from 1 to 99, based on the rank of each variant relative to all possible 8.6 billion substitutions in the human reference genome.
 Higher scores are predicted to be more deleterious/damaging.
 Variants in gnomAD v3.1.1 were annotated with CADD v1.6.
 Pre-computed CADD scores are available [here](https://cadd.gs.washington.edu/download).

 For gnomAD v4 release, we used the latest CADD v1.6 post-release 1 (released on Mar 22, 2021) to compute a score for the new indels (~32,561,253).
 The following Hail commands were used to generate 1000 small VCF files: